-If you wonder whether you might have a viable claim, contact a North Carolina Camp Lejeune Water Contamination attorney at Johnson & Groninger PLLC right away by using our online contact form or by calling one of our offices: (919) 240-4054 (Durham) or (704) 200-2009 (Charlotte).
+If you wonder whether you might have a viable Camp Lejeune lawsuit, contact a North Carolina Camp Lejeune Water Contamination attorney at Johnson & Groninger PLLC right away by using our online contact form or by calling one of our offices: (919) 240-4054 (Durham) or (704) 200-2009 (Charlotte).

 Continue reading to learn more about the devastating effects of Camp Lejeune’s contaminated water.